 - a DEFENDANT, contact your attorney or public defender as soon as you know you cannot appear for a scheduled court date.
-See Outside Frequently Used Phone Numbers for the phone number of the public defender's office.
+Click the Municipal Court Contacts link within Outside Frequently Used Phone Numbers for the phone number of the Public Defender's oOffice.

 - a DEFENDANT, and you fail to appear for a scheduled court appearance, an arrest warrant may be issued.
-See Failure to Come to Court for more information.
+See What if I fail to come to court? (below) for more information.

-- a WITNESS subpoenaed or asked to appear by the defense attorney, contact the attorney or public defender handling the case.
-See Outside Frequently Used Phone Numbers for the phone number of the public defender's office.
+- a WITNESS subpoenaed or asked to appear by a defense attorney, contact the attorney or public defender handling the case.
+Click the Municipal Court Contacts link within Outside Frequently Used Phone Numbers for the phone number of the Public Defender's office..

-You should have received a ticket, citation, subpoena or other paper telling you where and when to appear.
-If you didn't receive anything telling you where to appear or if you lost it, check with your attorney about where and when to appear in court.
-If you do not have an attorney, you can call the Clerk' s office.
-Case Information is also available on the Toledo Municipal Clerk of Court' s website at www.tmc-clerk.com.
-Each day appearance lists are posted at the Clerk' s office, first floor.
-If you know the day and time you are scheduled to be in court, but not which courtroom, consult these lists to determine the correct courtroom.
+You should have received a ticket, citation, subpoena or other form telling you where and when to appear for court.
+If you didn't receive anything telling you where to appear or if you lost the information, check with your attorney about where and when to appear.
+If you do not have an attorney, you can call the Clerk's Office at (419) 936-3650.
+Case information is also available on the Toledo Municipal Clerk of Court's website at www.tmc-clerk.com.
+Appearance lists are electronically posted throughout the courthouse.
+The monitors on the first floor list all cases assigned in all courtrooms for the day.
+If you know the day and time you are scheduled to be in court, but not which courtroom, consult these monitors to determine the correct location.

 It depends, but in most cases, you will probably be in the courthouse a substantial portion of the day to take care of all possible matters.

 If you do not show up for a scheduled court appearance in a criminal case, a warrant for your arrest may be issued.
-If a warrant is issued and you are cited for another crime or violation of the law, you may be arrested and held in jail until court or you post bond (bail).
-In addition, a warrant block may be issued which will prevent you from renewing your driver' s license or your license plates.
+If a warrant is issued and you are cited for another crime or violation of the law, you may be arrested and held in jail until your court date occurs or bond (bail) is posted.
+In addition, a warrant block may be issued which will prevent you from renewing your driver's license or your license plates.